respektive/osu-tracker/README.md

 - Hide/Show each Statistic
 - Redordering the Stats list to your likings
 - Score Rank using self-hosted api (rank updates every ~30min, good enough)
+- Exporting Stats to text files for use in OBS or other programs (files are stored in systems temp directory)

  **Soon™ (Planned Features):**

-- Exporting Stats to text files for use in OBS or other programs
 - Restoring Stats after restart (Savable Sessions)

 ## Download